adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 rest of the world what information is harmful.
 [LINK Schellenberger, or Tiabbi, look into the RMIT Fact Lab debacle].

-The censorship industry has a self-justifying ideology about the importance connecting the public to trusted source of information and protecting it from harmful ideas.
+The censorship industry has a self-justifying ideology about the importance of connecting the public to trusted source of information and protecting it from harmful ideas.
 This ideology has been known and refuted since the Englightenment, but the hacks of the industry aren't obliged to pay attention.